-Doctors are working to learn more about retinoblastoma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
+Doctors are working to learn more about retinoblastoma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with retinoblastoma.
 The Children’s Oncology Group has begun clinical trials to research the treatment options listed below, and these clinical trials may be open for some children with retinoblastoma.
-Always talk with your child’s doctor about the diagnostic and treatment options best for your child.
+Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

 Looking for More About the Latest Research?